The Ladder Tearing:

 metaphysical hierarchy as if it were wisdom.
 He presupposes far too much of

-what is knowable about the attributes of God, that his pattern allows the heart
+what is knowable about the attributes of God, that his patterned obsession allows the heart

 to be buried of its concern for neighbor.
 He writes decoratively, intending